arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 ![Voltage Detection System Setup](assets/setup.png)

-A voltage sensor captures field data, such as voltage levels, and transmits it to the analog input of the Arduino Opta™.
 The Opta™ reads the voltage level, controls relay outputs, and acts as an OPC-UA server.
 It organizes this data into structured nodes and makes it accessible via a TCP/IP connection to the Ignition platform, which functions as an OPC-UA client.
 The Ignition platform uses this data to create a Human-Machine Interface (HMI), enabling real-time monitoring of voltage levels and relay statuses.

 Deployment Setup:
 - **Arduino Opta™**: Connected to an analog voltage source for monitoring and powered by a 24 VDC power supply.
 The Opta™ reads voltage levels, controls relay outputs, and communicates with the Ignition platform via the OPC-UA protocol, acting as an OPC-UA server.
 - **Ignition Platform**: Functions as an OPC-UA client, hosting the HMI for real-time visualization of voltage data and relay statuses.
 The platform also supports bidirectional communication with the Opta™, enabling control of the relays directly from the HMI.
 - **Computer**: Used for the initial configuration of the Opta™, creating the design of the HMI in the Ignition Designer software, and running the HMI using the Ignition Vision software.
-The computer must be connected to the internet for firmware updates, library installations, and any required setup tasks.
+The computer must be connected to the internet for firmware updates, library installations, and any required setup task.

 ## OPC-UA Voltage Detection System Overview

 The Arduino Opta™, connected to an analog voltage sensor, acts as a central device for monitoring voltage levels.
-The voltage sensor captures field data, such as voltage levels, and transmits it to the analog input of the Opta™, which processes this data and acts as an OPC-UA server.
+The voltage sensor captures field data and transmits it to the analog input of the Opta™, which processes it and acts as an OPC-UA server.

 ![Voltage Detection System Setup](assets/overview-setup.png)